tnichols217/notes-old/APLang/Speech.md

 %%
 How I came to know Linux
 So this is weird actually cuz a long time ago I was tasked with setting up a minecraft server.
-Yes, I know
 %%

 ---